 A. A Costa Rican number plate!
 I like them.

-Q. Must-do eating experiences?
+Q. Must-do eating experiences in Manuel Antonio?

 A. If you like to party, come in summer, but if you like peace and quiet, come here in winter.